See the latest vacancies and find out about working for MSF IrelandJobs in Ireland

 During one session we were talking about happiness and one nine-year-old child who had lost her father said, “I don’t think I’m ever going to feel happy again.”
 It was heartbreaking to hear this coming from someone so young who had their entire life ahead of them.
 Thankfully, after a few more sessions most of the children appeared happier.
 They would still talk about their fathers, but focused on positive qualities and their happy memories, instead of how they were taken from them.It was wonderful to see the children come alive and help each other with their stories.
-At the beginning, they may have been withdrawn, and at the very most able to interact with their experiences only.
-But by the end they were so supportive of each other, fighting to make sure each other’s stories were included.
+At the beginning, they may have been withdrawn, but by the end they were so supportive of each other, fighting to make sure each other’s stories were included.

-They had each witnessed the Islamic State group carry out atrocities in their own hometowns and countries.
+They had each witnessed the so-called Islamic State group carry out atrocities in their own hometowns and countries.
 I know it's an atrocious thing to bond over, but somehow it was healing.
 It helped them to share the burden of what they’ve been through.
 It was beautiful to see, because it didn't matter where they were from in the end.
-Whether the children were from Iraq or Syria, they told each other’s stories as if they were one.
+They told each other’s stories as if they were one.

 After the book reading ceremonies, it was hard to say goodbye.
 Because these kids have lost so many people in their lives, you never want to create a really strong bond in case breaking it causes them futher trauma.
 It’s a difficult skill but that’s why we have expert psychologists to make sure we get the right balance.
 We have to make clear that we have our own families and homes to return to.